pytorch/audio/docs/source/supported_features.rst

 Supported Features
 ==================

-Each TorchAudio API supports different set of PyTorch features, such as devices and data types.
+Each TorchAudio API supports a subset of PyTorch features, such as devices and data types.
-Supported features are indicated in API references like the following.
+Supported features are indicated in API references like the following:

 .. devices:: CPU CUDA